pepenetsocial/onion-pepenet-blockchain-explorer/README.md

  - showing encrypted payments ID,
  - showing ring signatures,
  - showing transaction extra field,
- - showing public components of Monero addresses,
+ - showing public components of Pepenet addresses,
- - decoding which outputs and mixins belong to the given Monero address and viewkey,
+ - decoding which outputs and mixins belong to the given Pepenet address and viewkey,
- - can prove that you send Monero to someone,
+ - can prove that you send Pepenet to someone,
  - detailed information about ring members, such as their age, timescale, and ring sizes,
  - showing number of amount output indices,
- - support Monero testnet and stagnet networks,
+ - support Pepenet testnet and stagnet networks,
  - tx checker and pusher for online pushing of transactions,
  - estimate possible spendings based on address and viewkey,
  - can provide total amount of all miner fees,